What Airbnb Did To New York City - Slashdot

 It doesn't take collusion for all the hotels in an area to individually recognize periods of high demand and respond with higher rates.
 And it isn't just for the WWDC.

-wrong target (Score:4, Interesting)
+wrong target (Score:5, Interesting)

 Get mad at your fellow city residents who only vote in and approve of city ordinances that let housing stagnate, reward people who've just been here a long time and nothing else, foster complacency and lack of quality in taxi regulation, or believe that voters should have a say in everything and vote out people who happen to implement one rule they don't like.